mlabs-haskell/doc-drive-cardano-components/docs/examples/eras.md

     (AddressInEra addr)
     (lovelaceToValue $ initialAmount - amount - fee)
     (TxOutDatumHash $ hashScriptData $ fromPlutusData someDatum)
+    ReferenceScriptNone
 ```

+For a real example see for example the hydra-auction [here](https://github.com/mlabs-haskell/hydra-auction/blob/staging/src/HydraAuction/Tx/Escrow.hs#L86)

 There are plans to merge hydra-cardano-api into cardano-api at some point, though if and when is unclear at the moment.